13 Best Natural DHT Blockers for Men with Hair Loss

 Mechanical Tension of the Scalp

 The galea is a fibrous, connective tissue.
 It covers the entirety of the scalp from just above the eyebrows (the frontalis muscle) to behind the ears (the occipitalis muscle) (48).
-This tissue may actually be responsible for the progression of pattern balding (49).
+This tissue may be responsible for the progression of pattern balding (49).

 The tension theory of hair loss states that activation of the Hic-5 protein, an androgen receptor co-activator that improves the function of a cell’s androgen receptors, may be triggered by the mechanical tension of the galea.